Publications of M. Marsin

 • Marsin, M..
 Truth vindicated against all heresies, the seed of the woman, and the seed of the serpent distinguished.
 Two sorts of latter days, proved from Scripture.
 First, the latter days of perilous times, the which are to be ended before the great and glorious latter days have thei beginning; proved when the elder people or nation is to serve the younger.
 By that servitude made blessed.
 And Esau and Jacob the figures of the two worlds.
 The Old and New Testament made to agree.
 The second edition.
 By M. Marsin.
 London: printed and sold by John Goudge in Westminster-Hall, at the sign of the Castle, at Mrs. Fabian in Mercer's-pel [sic], and at John Clarks at the Bible in the Old-Change, 1700.
 ESTC No. R38868.
 Grub Street ID 120913.

 • Marsin, M..
-Good news to the good women, and to the bad women too that will grow better the like to the men, but here the women are put in the first place, (the which is now out of their place) because this book chiefly treats of the women : shewing what the Scripture saith of the goo women, and also what the Scripture saith of the bad women : and for satisfaction to the Jews, herein is proved whose seed it is, the serpents head shall bruise.
-London: Printed and sold by S. Darker .. and at John Gouges .., and at Elizabeth Degrate's .., 1700.
+Good nevvs to the good women, and to the bad women too that will grow better.
+The like to the men, but here the women are put in the first place, (the which is now out of their place) because this book chiefly treats, of the women.
+Shewing what the Scripture saith of the good women, and also what the Scripture saith of the bad women.
+And for satisfaction to the Jews, herein is proved whose seed it is, the serpents head shall bruise.
+London: printed and sold by S. Darker, in Jewen Street at the corner of Bull head-Court, at the sign of the Stationours Arms, and at John Gouges in West-Minster Hall at the sign of the Castle, and at Elizabeth Degrate's next to the Fountain Tavern in the Strand, 1700.
 ESTC No. R11287.
 Grub Street ID 59589.

 • Marsin, M..
 Good news to the good women, and to the bad women too that will grow better; The like to the Men.
 But here the Women are put in the first place, (the which is now out of their place) because this Book chiefly Treats, Of the Women.
 Shewing What the Scripture saith of the Good Women, and also what the Scripture saith of the Bad Women.
 And for Satisfaction to the Jews, herein is proved whose Seed it is, the Serpents Head shall bruise.
 London: printed and sold by S. Darker, in Jewen Street at the Corner of Bull Head-Court, at the Sign of the Stationers Arms, and at John Gouges in Westminster Hall at the Sign of the Castle, and at Elizabeth Degrate's next to the Fountain Tavern in the Strand, 1701.
 ESTC No. T18573.
 Grub Street ID 221900.